 The events surrounding the banning of the are recounted in Kieron Glennon’s 'From Pogrom to Civil War' (Mercier Press).
 The details of Alfred O'Rahilly's involvement are taken from J. Anthony Gaughan’s biography of O’Rahilly published by Kingdom Books.

-You can read more about this story here on the Treason Felony Blog and 'Facts and Figures of the Belfast Pogrom 1920-1922' with text and cover as printed in 1922 can now be ordered direct from Amazon.
+* You can read more about this story here on the Treason Felony Blog and 'Facts and Figures of the Belfast Pogrom 1920-1922' with text and cover as printed in 1922 can now be ordered directly from Amazon.